Rarer causes and types of dementia

 • obsessions or compulsive behaviour (later in the illness)

-There’s no cure for HD – treatment aims to control symptoms.
-Doctors may prescribe medicines for depression or anxiety and anti-psychotics for agitation or compulsive behaviour.
+There’s no cure for HD – the treatment aims to control the symptoms and includes:

 Families can have genetic testing for Huntington’s disease.
 It can be difficult to decide whether to have this.
 It’s entirely your choice and you can take as long as you need.
-You have the tests at a genetic clinic with counsellors available.
+You have the tests at a genetic clinic where counsellors are available.
 You can talk to them about the testing and ask any questions you have before deciding.

 Creutzfeldt–Jakob disease (CJD)

 CJD is very rare.
-Between 1985 and 2020 in the UK, 2,494 people were diagnosed with the most common type (sporadic CJD).
-Other types are even rarer, including a type linked to meat from BSE infected cattle (bovine spongiform encephalopathy, or ‘mad cow disease’).
+Between 1985 and 2022 in the UK, 2,787 people were diagnosed with the most common type (sporadic CJD).
+Other types are even rarer, including variant CJD (vCJD).
+The vCJD form is linked to meat from BSE infected cattle (bovine spongiform encephalopathy, or ‘mad cow disease’).

 • difficulty organising, planning and multi-tasking